rsksmart/devportal-1.0/rif/lumino/light-client/use/index.md

 description: "How to use the RIF Lumino Light Client SDK"
 ---

-This document provides a step by step guide to integrate the RIF Lumino light client sdk into a web or mobile dApp.
+This document provides a step by step guide to integrate the RIF Lumino light client SDK into a web or mobile dApp.

-For more information, please take a look at the Readme indications at [https://github.com/rsksmart/lumino-light-client-sdk](https://github.com/rsksmart/lumino-light-client-sdk)
+For more information, please take a look at the [Readme indications](https://github.com/rsksmart/lumino-light-client-sdk).

 1. **Include the library into your dApp**